-A comprehensive overview of the history of agriculture and agribusiness across the world, beginning with the startling (to me, anyway) assertion that large-scale agriculture was what gave rise to the caste system in every society.
-There were the people who owned the land, and the people who farmed it for them, and so it remains, which farm owners being supplanted by international agribusinesses.
+A comprehensive overview of the history of agriculture and agribusiness across the world.
+There were the people who owned the land, and the people who farmed it for them, and so it remains, with small farm owners being supplanted by international agribusinesses.

 Bittman’s concern for the survival of our species is evident on every page, from the introduction